Get Started?

 Unlike nitrous oxide, oral conscious sedation takes the form of a pill.
 This prescribed medicine is taken before the dental visit and “kicks in” once treatment starts.
 At that time, the patient will feel deeply relaxed (and even a bit tired) while the dentist and their team act.
 Such effects make the oral conscious method suited for long procedures and patients with moderate-to-high anxiety.

-The oral conscious sedative is longer-lasting than nitrous oxide, so it takes time to exit your system.
-That means a friend or family member should drive you home after treatment.
+The oral conscious sedative is longer-lasting than nitrous oxide, so it takes time to exit a person’s system.
+That means a friend or family member should be responsible for driving the patient to and from their appointment.

 Sedation Dentistry FAQs